 So, if you’re struggling asking yourself questions such as “What and When to visit the Vatican?” just relax… Thanks to the following suggestions, made you by ItalyXP, you will be able to optimize your time and energy, visiting this magical place at its best!

-We suggest continuing your walk through the wide Via della Conciliazione until arriving to the Saint Peter's Square, in the heart of the Vatican City: you can now admire this magnificent, elliptical square, surrounded by two sides of imposing columns arranged in a prominent colonnade, symbolizing the embracing arms of Mother Church.
+We suggest continuing your walk through the wide Via della Conciliazione until arriving to the Saint Peter's Square, in the heart of the Vatican City State: you can now admire this magnificent, elliptical square, surrounded by two sides of imposing columns arranged in a prominent colonnade, symbolizing the embracing arms of Mother Church.
 This is probably the greatest place of worship in Italy and a main gathering place for tourists and pilgrims from all over the world.
 And yes, you’re certainly already seen it on the news!

 In front of the homonymous square stands the Saint Peter's Basilica, one of the largest churches in the world.
 We highly recommend entering the church to admire the enormous interior space that houses many eternal artworks, including Michelangelo's world-famous Pietà.
 The entrance is free, but make sure you dress appropriately (shorts, tank tops, bare shoulders or short skirts are not allowed).